jasperng-nus/tp/docs/UserGuide.md

     - **End Date**: Sort applications according to the end date of the internship application, facilitating planning and scheduling by highlighting approaching deadlines.
-- **User-Friendly Interface:** With a clean and intuitive design, InternBook offers ease of navigation and accessibility, prioritising ser experience and satisfaction.
+- **User-Friendly Interface:** With a clean and intuitive design, InternBook offers ease of navigation and accessibility, prioritising user experience and satisfaction.
 - **Adaptability:** Suitable for students with or without technical backgrounds, InternBook caters to a diverse user base, providing a seamless experience for all.